 - Lemon juice – one tablespoon

 How Does It Work: Lemons exhibit vitamin C and detoxifying components, which together work to remove the extra oil from the skin.
-It is also chock-full of citric acid, which can be useful for absorbing excess oil and preventing unsightly breakouts.
-Potatoes, on the other hand, are full of vitamins B and C, which can ward off wrinkles.
+It is also chock-full of citric acid, which may be useful for absorbing excess oil and preventing unsightly breakouts.
+Potatoes, on the other hand, are full of vitamins B and C, which may ward off pimples and spots.

 What You Need